szymon2024/Two-distances-intersection-plugin/README.md

-QGIS issue found:
-QgsGeometryUtils.circleCircleIntersections does not work properly #54322

-2023-08-23 return to experimental mode

 TWO DISTANCES INTERSECTION PLUGIN FOR QGIS

 The plugin allows you get the intersection of two distances (2D cartesian) and is created with QGIS 3.28 application.